 This nineteenth-century approach has been criticized for many decades and from many different angles.
-I already touched upon the well-known objection that manuscripts should not be described in terms of 'errors' at all, because the modern distinction between authors as the composers of original pieces of writing, scribes as persons who diligently copied an author's work, and readers as persons who passively consumed the scribe's work has but little explanatory power for the study of the medieval period.
-It has been shown many times that medieval authors were not required to be 'original', and that medieval scribes were not limited to making faithful copies of existing texts.
-Most authors and scribes steered a middle course between originality and straightforward copying.
-Monk Rainerus from the monastery of Saint-Peter in Ghent provides a concrete example.
-Around the year 1000, he read through the old Vita Prima of St Ghislain and started to expand on the existing text.
+I already touched upon the wellknown objection that manuscripts should not be described in terms of errors at all, because the modern distinction between authors as the composers of original pieces of writing, scribes as persons who diligently copied an author's work, and readers as persons who passively consumed the scribe's work has but little explanatory power for the study of the medieval period.
+It has been shown many times that medieval authors were not required to be original, and that medieval scribes were not limited to making faithful copies of existing texts.18 Most authors and scribes steered a middle course between originality and straightforward copying.
+Monk Rainerus from the monastery of St.-Peter in Ghent provides a concrete example.
+Around the year 1000, he read through the old Vita prima of St. Ghislain and started to expand on the existing text (Helvétius 332).
 He added new dialogues to the story and incorporated new anecdotes about the saint, functioning as an author for all intents and purposes.
-The results of his efforts are usually called the Vita Secunda.
-Somewhat later, another monk added two further miracles to this Vita Secunda, and around 1035 Rainerus decided to rewrite his work and incorporate these new miracles into the story.
+The results of his efforts are usually called the Vita secunda.
+Somewhat later, another monk added two further miracles to this Vita secunda, and around 1035 Rainerus decided to rewrite his work and incorporate these new miracles into the story.
+Several other monks then started to make idiosyncratic compilations of Ghislain's deeds and miracles, and one monk from the monastery of St.-Amand combined the prologue of the old Vita prima with the main text of the Vita secunda.
+19 It is practically impossible to neatly separate these diverse monks into authors and scribes.
+As a result, it is highly problematic to claim that the alterations that were made to the original story by these monks are degenerative errors.
+On the contrary: they were conscious adaptations of the original story by author-scribes.
+The monk from St.-Amand, for example, did not combine elements from the Vita prima and the Vita secunda by accident, but tried to communicate a different message about St. Ghislain to his intended audience.
+As a result, it is distinctly unhelpful to regard the end result of his work as a degenerate version of either the Vita prima or the Vita secunda: it is an entirely new entity.
+Examples such as these have led scholars to argue that we ought to study every manuscript as equivalent, without projecting anachronistic judgments about authors and errors onto the material, as this is the only way to do justice to the medieval situation.